SeriousOldMan/Simulator-Controller/Docs/Constants Reference.md

 #### *kSplashMediaDirectory, kScreenImagesDirectory, kButtonBoxImagesDirectory, kStreamDeckImagesDirectory*
 Paths for graphical and audio resources contained in the Simulator Controller distribution.

-#### *kUserHomeDirectory, kUserConfigDirectory, *kUserRulesDirectory*, *kUserGrammarsDirectory*, *kUserTranslationsDirectory*, kUserSplashMediaDirectory, kUserScreenImagesDirectory, kUserPluginsDirectory, kLogsDirectory*, *kTempDirectory*, *kDatabaseDirectory*
+#### *kUserHomeDirectory, kUserConfigDirectory, *kUserRulesDirectory*, *kUserGrammarsDirectory*, *kUserTranslationsDirectory*, kUserSplashMediaDirectory, kUserScreenImagesDirectory, kUserPluginsDirectory, kLogsDirectory*, *kTempDirectory*, *kProgramsDirectory*, *kDatabaseDirectory*
 A special folder *Simulator Controller* will be created in the user *Documents* folder.
 It will contain various subfolders for adding user-specific extensions or substitutions (media, plugins, ...), and for storing configuration and log files.
+Some of them ca be moved to other locations by configuration.
+Therefore always reference these folders using the given constants.

 #### *kSimulatorConfigurationFile, kSimulatorSettingsFile*
 Paths for the most important configuration files used by Simulator Controller.